Club Wyndham Desert Blue is a very nice resort in Vegas. I enjoy gambling, and I like visiting Vegas, so I was amped and ready to return.

 The resort offers studio units, then 1-4-bedroom units as well.
-From near 600 sq feet in size to over 2,400 sq ft villas.
+From nearly 600 sq feet in size to over 2,400 sq ft villas.
 The availability here is generous.
-With abundant outdoor pools, pool bars, cabanas and sunbathing areas.
+With abundant outdoor pools, pool bars, cabanas, and sunbathing areas.

 After getting checked in, I walked around and viewed the many amenities at the resort.
 I will provide a detailed list of you as normal, but this resort has everything I look for.
 It also has a convenience store and a café, which makes life easier.
 As I walked around, I even grabbed a premade sandwich from the convenience store before seeing something I liked in the café, so I ordered there as well.

-My one Bedroom Presidential Villa has a nice sized kitchen, so I also grabbed a few snack items and some things for breakfast just in case.
+My Bedroom Presidential Villa has a nice-sized kitchen, so I also grabbed a few snack items and some things for breakfast just in case.
 I put those away when I returned to my room as well as my little premade sub, so I was set for later.